7 Surprising Day Trips from Durbuy, Belgium

 Well, let me take me on a rather unusual excursion along some of the most intriguing and surprising attractions of the Ardennes region.

-Size: Smallest town in the world ?
+Size: Smallest town in the world?
 The historic center only counts 50 inhabitants.
 If you include the inhabitants living outside the old town, Durbuy reaches 350 inhabitants.

 How to get there: Very remote location.
-Easiest way is by car.
+The easiest way is by car.
 The closest train station to Durbuy is in Barvaux. (train line connection Liege to Marloie).
 Get train tickets here.
 You can either a)walk 6km following the Ourthe river to Durbuy or b)catch a shuttle to Durbuy or c) the bus line Bus TEC no 10/2 between Remouchamps and Barvaux stopping in Durbuy.

 1. Durbuy Old Town